NicoloCavalli95horses/KMS-web-testing/content/02 Literature/papers/BFT DETECTOR. Automatic detection of business flow tampering for digital content service.md

 **Test Result Verification**
 We measure whether our system successfully tampers with the business process by comparing snapshots from the test and the results from the original execution.
 A machine learning technique is used to calculate the degree of similarity between snapshots.

+> [!WARNING] Algorithm shortcomings
+> During the test result verification phase, it is worth noting that most of the text executions led to crashes, because undefined objects were accessed or functions were invoked with the wrong parameters

 ## References
 [[ref_bft_detector_digital_content_services]]